DanialArab/Docker/README.md

 we have two tyopes of groups: primary and supplementary: every Linux user has one primary group and zero or more supplementary groups, every file created by a user will be owned by one user with one group (which is the primary group).
 The primary group is automatically created when we create a new user it is a group with the same name as the new user.

-to set this group as the supplementary group for john:
+to set a group as the supplementary group for john:

         usermod -G developers john